Tula Region

 Government

 The Legislative branch in the Tula Region is represented by the Tula Regional Duma, which is the permanent, representative and only body of state legislative authority in the region.
-The Tula Regional Duma consists of 36 deputies, 24 of which are elected in single member constituencies and 12 in single electoral districts in proportion to the number of votes cast for the candidates nominated by the election associations.
-The current Regional Duma was elected in September 2019.
-Its term of office expires in September 2024.
+The Tula Regional Duma consists of 36 deputies, 24 of which are elected in single member constituencies and 12 in single electoral districts in proportion to the number of votes cast for the candidates nominated by the political parties.
+The current Regional Duma was elected in September 2024.
+Its term of office expires in September 2029.

 The executive branch in the Tula Region is represented by the Governor of the Tula Region, the Government of the region and other executive agencies in the region.
 The Government of the Tula Region is the supreme and permanent body of executive authority in the region, which is formed by the Governor of the Tula Region.